wetor/PPPwn_go/README.md

 > 2024/05/13 09:39:28 enp4s0: You don't have permission to perform this capture on that device (socket: Operation not permitted
 > ```

+## Debug mode
+- `--debug` Enable debug mode, more information will be output
+- `--log="log.log"` All outputs will be written to the log file

 # Build
 ## windows
 - install [npcap](https://npcap.com/dist/npcap-1.79.exe)